jessicaugowe/ICU_mortality_prediction/README.md

 - `cleaned_data.R`: Script for data cleaning and preprocessing.
 This script processes the raw MIMIC IV data to prepare it for analysis and modeling.
 - `EDA.R`: Script for exploratory data analysis.
 This includes visualizations and statistical summaries to understand the distribution, relationships, and patterns in the data.
 - `elect_phenotype.R`: Script for defining and working with the phenotype of interest, specifically mortality in the ICU.
-This script includes feature engineering and selection tailored to predicting mortality.This selection was also based on past studies.
+This script includes feature engineering and selection tailored to predicting mortality.
+This selection was also based on past studies.
 - `logistic_model.R`: Script for building and evaluating a logistic regression model.
 This includes model training, validation, and performance metrics.
 - `rf_model.R`: Script for building and evaluating a random forest model.
 This script includes the setup, training, and evaluation of the random forest classifier.
 - `xgb_model.R`: Script for building and evaluating an XGBoost model.
 This includes hyperparameter tuning, training, and assessing the model's performance.